Ciliwung: Etymology

-The etymology of Ciliwung is uncertain; the two least implausible assumptions are "the whirlpool" (compare Sundanese liwung "be distressed, upset") or "the meandering one" (compare Malay liuk, liut "to twist").
+The etymology of Ciliwung is uncertain; the initial syllable "ci" means "river"; of the "liwung" part, the two least implausible assumptions are "the whirlpool" (compare Sundanese liwung "be distressed, upset") or "the meandering one" (compare Malay liuk, liut "to twist").
 It is possible that the name originated from one of the many epithets of the king of Pajajaran Sri Baduga Maharaja, among them is Prabu Haliwung, so named because of his temperamental attitude.
-The name Ci Haliwung was recorded in the map of C.M.
+The name "Ci Haliwung" was recorded on the map of C.M.
 Pleyte (1919).

 Geography

-Ci Liwung is 119 km long with a catchment area of 476 km2.
-The Ciliwung river has its source at Mandalawangi in Bogor Regency with the highest peak at 3,002 m.
-The river flows in a northern direction passing several active volcanoes, Mount Salak, Mount Kendeng, and Mount Halimun, crosses two main cities Bogor and Jakarta before finally flowing into the Java Sea through Jakarta Bay.
-The main tributaries in the upper catchment area are the Ciesek and Ciluar rivers with respective lengths 9.7 km and 21.0 km, with catchment areas of 27.15 km2 and 35.25 km2 respectively.
+The Ci Liwung is 119 km long with a catchment area of 476 km2.
+The Ciliwung has its source at Mandalawangi in Bogor Regency with the highest peak at 3,002 m.
+The river flows in a northern direction passing several active volcanoes, Mount Salak, Mount Kendeng, and Mount Halimun, and crosses two main cities Bogor and Jakarta before finally flowing into the Java Sea through Jakarta Bay.
+The main tributaries in the upper catchment area are the Ciesek and Ciluar with respective lengths of 9.7 km and 21.0 km, with catchment areas of 27.15 km2 and 35.25 km2 respectively.

-Ciliwung river basin has a narrow and elongated shape.
-The 17.2 km length of the upstream area has a very steep slope (0.08), The 25.4 km length in the middle-reach has a slope of 0.01 and the downstream, 55 km in length, has a flat slope of 0.0018.
-In general the geology of the upstream of Ciliwung river basin is dominated by Tuffaceous Breccia and older deposits lahar and lava.
-The middle-reach consists mainly of Quaternary period alluvial fans and volcanic rocks.
+The Ciliwung basin has a narrow and elongated shape.
+The 17.2 km length of the upstream area has a very steep slope (0.08), The 25.4 km length in the middle-reach has a slope of 0.01, and the downstream, 55 km in length, has a flat slope of 0.0018.
+In general, the geology the upstream of Ciliwung basin is dominated by Tuffaceous Breccia and older deposits of lahar and lava.
+The middle reach consists mainly of Quaternary period alluvial fans and volcanic rocks.
 The downstream area is dominated by alluvial and beach ridge deposits.

-Mean rainfall reaches 3,125 mm, with mean annual discharge of 16 m3/s as measured at Ciliwung Ratujaya observation station (231 km2).
-With such topographical, geological and hydrological features the Ciliwung river is often overflowing and inundating parts of Jakarta.
-The population along the Ciliwung river basin reaches 4.088 million (Census 2000) which can be regarded as the most densely populated area.
+Mean rainfall reaches 3,125 mm, with a mean annual discharge of 16 m3/s as measured at Ciliwung Ratujaya observation station (231 km2).
+With such topographical, geological, and hydrological features, the Ciliwung River is often overflowing and inundating parts of Jakarta.
+The population along the Ciliwung River basin reaches 4.088 million (Census 2000) which can be regarded as the most densely populated area.